The Aegis Vaccine Platform

 Pacific GeneTech’s lead vaccines were initially targeted at animal pathogens.
 Our cross-protective Salmonella vaccine (CPH001) for poultry has been out licensed to a multinational company and is in the regulatory process, including with the USDA.
 It is expected to launch commercially in 2021.
 We are also testing this vaccine for possible protection against E. coli and Campylobacter.
 Salmonella and E. coli are also major pathogens in other animals, including pigs and ruminants and, of course, humans.

-Pacific GeneTech’s leading parasite vaccine for Eimeria in poultry (TMH001) has been out licensed in parts of South East Asia and is expected to be globally licensed in 2020.
+Pacific GeneTech’s innovative parasite vaccine for Eimeria in poultry (TMH001) has been out licensed globally to a multinational animal health company.
 TMH001 is the first commercially available inactivated Eimeria vaccine for poultry and is cross protective against multiple species of coccidiosis.
 The vaccine is in the regulatory process, including with the USDA.

-Eimeria is a protozoan apicomplexan parasite also related to other apicomplexa, including Toxoplasma, Cryptosporidium and Plasmodium, the malarial parasite.
-Like Salmonella and E. coli, Toxoplasma and Cryptosporidium are typical zoonotic diseases and are found in both animals and humans, while malaria is primarily a human disease.
+Eimeria is a protozoan apicomplexan parasite also related to other apicomplexa, including Toxoplasma, Neosopora and Plasmodium, the malarial parasite.
+Like Salmonella and E. coli, Toxoplasma and Neospora are typical zoonotic diseases and are found in both animals and humans, while malaria is primarily a human disease.
 Pacific GeneTech has ongoing programs for these pathogens for both veterinary and human applications.

 For more details on our other vaccines under development, please refer to our Pipeline Chart.